json-schema-org/referencing/draft-handrews-jri.md

 A context-independent bundling tool can un-bundle a document meeting the following requirements:

-* The root object MUST contain `$defs`, and each bundled resource MUST be embedded in the `$defs` object; the names of the `$defs` properties are irrelevant
+* The root object MUST contain `"$defs"`, and each bundled resource MUST be embedded in the `"$defs"` object; the names of the `"$defs"` properties are irrelevant
-* If the embedded resources' `$id` values are relative IRI-reference, the root object MAY contain an absolute-IRI `$id` so that the resources can be bundled and un-bundled without changing their `$id`s; when un-bundled, such resources are expected to be in a directory structure appropriate to their `$id`s relative to the shared base
+* If the embedded resources' `"$id"` values are relative IRI-reference, the root object MAY contain an absolute-IRI `"$id"` so that the resources can be bundled and un-bundled without changing their `"$id"`s; when un-bundled, such resources are expected to be in a directory structure appropriate to their `"$id"`s relative to the shared base

 ## Implementing a subset of interoperable JRI

-The popularity of tools devoted only to processing `$ref` demonstrates a substantial market for simple standalone implementations of a JRI subset.
+The popularity of tools devoted only to processing `"$ref"` demonstrates a substantial market for simple standalone implementations of a JRI subset.
 Standalone implementations that only support a subset of JRI MUST NOT claim to be full implementations of JRI, and MUST document what subset is supported.

 ## JRI Applications